RauliL/plorth/docs/api.md

   <dd>array</dd>
 </dl>

-Applies quote once for each element in the array and constructs new array from values returned by the quote.
+Applies quote once for each element in the array and constructs a new array from values returned by the quote.

 ---